SAP-samples/abap-cheat-sheets/21_XML_JSON.md

     "---------------- Deserializing: No equivalent ABAP type available ----------------

     "The example assumes that there is no equivalent ABAP type available for JSON data "that is to be deserialized.
-You can use of the 'generate' method that has a "returning parameter of the generic type 'ref to data'.
+You can use the 'generate' method that has a "returning parameter of the generic type 'ref to data'.
     DATA(json) = `[{"CARRIER_ID":"AA","CONNECTION_ID":17,"CITY_FROM":"New York","CITY_TO":"San Francisco"},` &&
                  `{"CARRIER_ID":"AZ","CONNECTION_ID":789,"CITY_FROM":"Tokyo","CITY_TO":"Rome"}]`.